The District of Columbia allows incarcerated people to vote, a rarity in the U.S. - NewsBreak

 “It should spread across the nation because over 2 million people are incarcerated at the moment and those are a lot of voices that need to be heard,” Barnhart added.
 “I do believe that Washington, D.C., taking the initiative with Vermont and Maine to allow those incarcerated to vote, they’re taking a big step to lay the groundwork for the rest of the nation to follow.”

-The post The District of Columbia allows incarcerated people to vote, a rarity in the U.S. appeared first on Nevada Current .
+The post The District of Columbia allows incarcerated people to vote, a rarity in the U.S. appeared first on New Jersey Monitor .